 Piezo pickups are by far the most common and are made out of a sheet or strip of piezoelectric crystals that act as a transducer.
 Vibrations on the body of the ukulele are "picked up" by the piezo crystals and they turn this into an electrical signal that can be turned into sound by an amplified.
 Like all pickups, including microphonic pickups, they are connected to a jack pin for plugging a cable into, connecting to an amplifier.

 Piezo pickups come in two main flavours:

 - Soundboard transducers - these are a flat round plate of piezo crystals sandwiched between two very thin metal sheets around the size of a pound coin (or a nickel).
 A cable runs from the pickup to the jack pin, and the pickup is quite literally stuck to the underside of the soundboard, usually near the bridge where it picks up vibrations from the top of the ukulele.
 These pickups work well, but can also suffer from a little feedback - they are the only choice for ukulele's with fixed bridge saddles like Flukes and Fleas.
-If you are retro fitting one, you can experiment with placement to find the nicest tone.
+The real issue I have with them though is how much body noise they pickup - every movement of the arm on the soundboard can be heard with some of them!
+If you are retro fitting one, you can experiment with placement to find the nicest tone and least body noise.
 More expensive models may come with two pickup disks to allow for a broader sound.
 You can also fit these pickups on the outside of the uke, with the cable external also.
 This avoids drilling your uke, but I think they look messy and I would be concerned about the sticky pad damaging my external finish.

 Soundboard Transducer pickup